dojo/framework/src/widget-core/README.md

 ### Containers & Injectors

 There is built-in support for side-loading/injecting values into sections of the widget tree and mapping them to a widget's properties.
-This is achieved by registering an injector factory with a `registry` and setting the registry as a property on the application's `projector` to ensure the registry instance is available to your application.
+This is achieved by registering an injector factory with a `registry` and setting the registry on the application's `renderer` to ensure the registry instance is available to your application.

 Create a factory function for a function that returns the required `payload`.